snlangsuan/line-messaging/README.md

 # Attention!

-Thanks for use, Thank you for your use, no further development.
+Thank you for your use, no further development.
 Please move to [LINE Messaging API SDK for nodejs](https://line.github.io/line-bot-sdk-nodejs/).

 # line-messaging